Mannyvv/code-jam-site-test/docs/platformer_input.md

 > individual HTML element.
 This was super slow, and crashed the app at
 > speeds of around 30 FPS or higher.
 The new method is both a lot
 > faster and a lot simpler!

+### Constants file
+The only interesting thing here is the world definition.
+The initial scene is defined as a triple-quoted multiline string where `#` is a block, spaces are air, and anything else are letters.
+There's also a function which transforms the scene into a two-dimensional array with each character as a cell.